 Since Tanaka is a brand I have used for about a year now, I wanted to learn more about them.
 I like to learn about manufactures of chainsaws regardless of how well they perform.

 Because I believe you can learn a lot about a product once you have a good understanding of the companies policies and beliefs.
 Not just about where they started and where they were made, but learning the story of a company.

 Knowing a companies history will help you make a more informed decision when it comes to purchasing power tools such as a chainsaw, especially when heavily investing in a log splitter.
 Personally, for me, I would find it hard to spend upwards of $800 on a chainsaw if I knew a company was facing financial issues.
 Since there is a chance they could go under and they won’t repair your tool under warranty.
 While that is an extreme example, it does make you think.

 Are Tanaka Chainsaws Any Good?

-Certainly there are times you will buy something and it breaks earlier then expected, this happens regardless of the product.
+Certainly, there are times you will buy something and it breaks earlier than expected, this happens regardless of the product.
 It’s unavoidable unfortunately.
 I’ve seen people buy brand new $80,000 cars and they break down literally only hundreds of feet down the road from the dealership, it’s frustrating but it happens.

 Are Tanaka Chainsaw Any Good?